 Mathematical models of the evolution in time of dynamical systems (whether in biology, economics, or computer animation) generally involve systems of differential equations.
 Solving a physical system means figuring out how to move the system forward in time from a set of initial conditions, allowing the computation of, for instance, the trajectory of a ball (i.e., its position as a function of time) thrown up in the air.
 Although this example can easily be solved analytically, direct solutions of the differential equations governing a system are generally hard or impossible-we need to resort to numerical techniques to find a discrete temporal description of a motion.
 Consequently, there has been a significant amount of research in applied mathematics on how to deal with some of the most useful systems of equations, leading to a plethora of numerical schemes with various properties, orders of accuracy, and levels of complexity of implementation [PFTV92].
 In Computer Animation, these integrators are crucial computational tools at the core of most physics-based animation techniques, and classical methods (such as fourth-order Runge-Kutta, implicit Euler, and more recently the Newmark scheme) have been methods of choice in practice [Par01].
 Surprisingly, developing better (i.e., faster and/or more reliable) integrators received very little attention in our community, even if the few papers dedicated to this goal showed encouraging results [HES03].

-In this paper, we follow a geometric-instead of a traditional numerical-analytic-approach to the problem of time integration.
-Motivated by the success of discrete variational approaches in geometric modeling and discrete differential geometry, we will consider mechanics from a variational point of view.
-The very essence of a mechanical system is indeed characterized by its symmetries and invariants (e.g., momenta), thus preserving these geometric notions into the discrete computational setting is of paramount importance if one wants discrete time integration to properly capture the underlying continuous motion.
-Consequently, we advocate the use of discrete variational principles as a way to derive simple, robust, and accurate time integrators.
+In this paper, we follow a geometric-instead of a tradisymmetries and their associated invariants.
+Variational approaches based on such notions are commonly used in geometric modeling and discrete differential geometry.
+Here we will treat mechanics in a similar way.
+Indeed, the very essence of a mechanical system is characterized by its symmetries and invariants.
+Thus preserving these symmetries and invariants (e.g., certain momenta) into the discrete computational setting is of paramount importance if one wants discrete time integration to properly capture the underlying continuous motion.
+Motivated by the success of discrete variational approaches in geometry processing and the wellknown variational nature of most dynamical systems, we advocate the use of discrete variational principles as a way to derive simple, robust, and accurate time integrators.
 In particular, we derive a novel, simple geometric integrator based on the very general Hamilton-Pontryagin principle.